vistadataproject/vistadataproject.github.io/vam/build1_1/demo/emulation1_1.md

 but in VICS, all such variants reduce to one _hasKey_ service call.

-While __testing was the major motivation for moving key management to VICS__ - changing keys in VICS will be significantly easier than manipulating VISTA structures - the implication of this move are much broader.
+While __testing was the major motivation for moving key management to VICS__ - changing keys effect CPRS behaviors and changing keys in VICS will be significantly easier than manipulating VISTA structures - the implication of this move is much broader.
 It shows that VA could centralize user permission management.